schemahero/schemahero-docs/README.md

 # SchemaHero Docs

+This is the source for https://schemahero.io.

 There are 4 different documentation sites here, each using the same base Gatsby theme.

 To run each, you should have NodeJS 12 and yarn.

 ## Theme

 The theme is a gatsby child them from the gatsby-theme-apollo-docs theme.

 We are using gatsby's component shadowing to make changes, but all shadowed components live in the `gatsby-theme-schemahero` directory.